SimonAwiti/Questioner-APIs/README.md

 * Get all meetup records
 * Upvote or downvote a question.
 * Rsvp for a meetup.
+* comment on a question.
+* View all the questions for a specific meetup

 ## Here is a list of the functioning endpoints

 | EndPoint                      | Functionality                    |  Actual routes                |